hunan-rostomyan/pl-experiments/src/README.md

 * Abelson, H., Sussman, G.J.
 (1996) *Structure and Interpretation of Computer Programs*, 2nd Edition, MIT.
 * Friedman, D., Wand, M. (2008) *Essentials of Programming Languages*, 3rd Edition, MIT.
+* Ghuloum, A. (2006) *An Incremental Approach to Compiler Construction*, Technical Report, Chicago.
+* Ghuloum, A. (2006) *Compilers: Backend to Frontend and Back to Front Again*, Tutorial.
 * Siek, J. (2017) *Essentials of Compilation: An Incremental Approach*, Lecture Notes.